ichitaso/EpicGamesIPA/README.md

 # Fortnite

 ## Installation Issues
-Fortnite may crash on installation unless you're using TrollStore or a paid developer certificate.
+Fortnite may crash on installation unless you're using **TrollStore or a paid developer certificate**.
 Due to an Apple limitation that cannot be bypassed.

 ## How to Install with an Apple Developer Certificate
 If you have a certificate, or TrollStore, you should be able to install the IPA directly.